hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-SoAd.md

 *Note:* For UDP, socket connection(s) within a socket connection group share the same UDP socket.

+*Note:* For TCP, if `SoAdSocketTcpInitiate` is false for a socket connection group, multiple socket connection(s) will use the same listen TCP socket, but use independent TCP socket(s) upon connection establishment.

 Each socket connection may be in one of these state(s) (i.e., `SOAD_SOCON_<..>`):
 * `OFFLINE`
 * `RECONNECT`